Bloggingheads.tv: History

 On November 1, 2005, the site launched, with Robert Wright and Mickey Kaus as the only two initial participants in the video discussions.
 The site has since featured more than one thousand other diavloggers.
 On October 18, 2006, a site redesign was launched, with a revised home page and improved functionality: ability to comment on diavlogs was added, and to participate in forum discussions.

 In January 2007, it was announced that cable TV pioneer and C-SPAN founding chairman Bob Rosencrans, with a loose network of others, would become an angel investor of Bloggingheads.tv.
 The infusion of cash kicked off a dramatic expansion of the site's content, and a corresponding growth in viewers.

-On March 24, 2007, in a diavlog between Garance Franke-Ruta and Ann Althouse, Althouse became quite animated and angry (to the point of yelling) over a comment Franke-Ruta made (in reference to an earlier controversy involving Jessica Valenti and former US president Bill Clinton) referred to as an on-air "meltdown" by some.
-This led to many blog posts and news stories in the following days on both the initial controversy and Althouse's on air behavior.
+On March 24, 2007, a diavlog between Garance Franke-Ruta and Ann Althouse attracted attention after Althouse reacted angrily to a comment by Franke-Ruta referencing an earlier controversy involving Jessica Valenti and former US president Bill Clinton.
+The exchange was widely discussed on political blogs and in news commentary in the following days.

 On October 24, 2007, Bloggingheads.tv entered into a relationship with The New York Times, whereby selected video segments from the Bloggingheads site would appear in the "Videos" section on the Times website, under the Opinion subsection.

-In 2008, several new segments and diavloggers were added or made more regular, including "Free Will", "This Week in Blog", and "UN Plaza".
+In 2008, several new segments and diavloggers were added or made more regular, including "Free Will", "The Week in Blog", and "UN Plaza".
 Other updates and tweaks to the site, such as the addition of the MP4 video format were also gradually phased in.

-In April 27, 2022, during an appearance on "the DMZ," Wright announced that Bloggingheads will be ending, with the remaining segments moving to their own independent platforms.
+On April 27, 2022, during an appearance on "the DMZ," Wright announced that Bloggingheads will be ending, with the remaining segments moving to their own independent platforms.

 Media recognition

-Traditional media outlets, such at The New York Times and others, have written mostly favorable reviews of Bloggingheads.tv.
-Stories are also often written about individuals who take part in the video discussions, as they are often well known individuals in the scientific, academic, journalism, or blogosphere community.

-Some events and personality appearances on Bloggingheads.tv have led to larger than usual amounts of media coverage, such as the March 24, 2007 Ann Althouse controversy described above, and the appearance of Andrew Sullivan on December 26, 2006 and January 1, 2007, when he discussed in the most clear terms up to that point his reversal of viewpoint on the Iraq War, and his plea of apology for supporting it in the first place.
+Traditional media outlets, such as The New York Times and others, have written mostly favorable reviews of Bloggingheads.tv.
+Stories were also often written about individuals who took part in the video discussions, as they were often well-known individuals in the scientific, academic, journalism, or blogosphere community.
+Some events and personality appearances on Bloggingheads.tv have led to larger than usual amounts of media coverage, such as the March 24, 2007 Ann Althouse controversy described above, and the appearance of Andrew Sullivan on December 26, 2006, and January 1, 2007, when he discussed his reversal of viewpoint on the Iraq War.